Table of Contents

 Albert Einstein once said, “If you can’t explain it simply, you don’t understand it well enough.”
 In my experience, I’ve found that to be quite true.

 I learn best when I am teaching someone about something.
-This can be due to the fact that when teaching someone, I feel compelled to understand a topic better because I need to deliver it in a way that makes another person understand it.
-And that can’t be done if I don’t understand it first.
+This can be due to the fact that when teaching someone, I feel compelled to better understand a topic because I need to deliver it in a way that makes another person understand it.
+Thus, complete comprehension of the subject matter is imperative to accomplish this.

-Also, as you are breaking down a topic to make someone understand, you are also breaking it down for yourself in your own way.
+Furthermore, as you simplify a topic to make someone understand, you are also breaking it down for yourself in your own way.
 This allows you to master the concept easily.

 That’s why teaching someone else what you have learned is a great way to reinforce the material in your own mind, and I am the perfect example of it.